-Sunbasket's selection is deep as well as broad, with 20 weekly options for both its two-serving kits and its single-serving Fresh & Ready meals.
+Sunbasket's selection is deep as well as broad, with over 30 weekly options for both its two-serving kits and its single-serving Fresh & Ready meals.

 Though it was a close contest, we felt Blue Apron was the winner here.
 The company's recipe cards are larger, easier to read, and more attractive than Sunbasket's.
 Furthermore, Blue Apron provides high-quality video content—linked to each recipe—both online and in the app.

 Sunbasket vs. Blue Apron: Supporting Material

 Recipe cards for each kit are included for both services.
 Blue Apron's recipes are on large, double-sided, glossy card stock.
 Sunbasket's are small folding pamphlets.
 Blue Apron's recipe cards are a little easier on the eyes, but Sunbasket's are serviceable.